Beraliv/leetcode/readme.md

 - [271.
 Encode and Decode Strings](/2025.02/2025.02.03/271-encode-and-decode-strings.js) - Array + Escaping
 - [238.
 Product of Array Except Self](/2025.02/2025.02.03/238-product-of-array-except-self.js) - Array + 2 accumulators
 - [1570.
 Dot Product of Two Sparse Vectors](/2023.11/2023.11.19/1570-dot-product-of-two-sparse-vectors.js) - HashMap, or Array + 2 pointers
+- [287.
+Find the Duplicate Number](/2025.02/2025.02.07/287-find-the-duplicate-number.js) - Array, or Negative Marking in place, or Floyd's Cycle Finding Algorithm (2 Slow + fast iterations, Second to find an entrance to the cycle)

 ## 2 pointers